rv-rescala/serverless-prisma/README.md

 - Cognito authentication support

-Infra/Backen/Frontend code is written by typescript, and deploy and debelop by AWS CDK and Amplify.
+All of codes are written by typescript, and deploy it by AWS CDK and Amplify.

 ## Tech Stack